Nicolas Gutierrez III

 About Nicolas

-Gutierrez's research centers on the criminalization of homelessness, the expansion of the police state, and community resistance.
-His current project examines grassroots solidarity with unhoused neighbors against encampment sweeps in Los Angeles.
-His past work has explored service-seeking behaviors of those experiencing homelessness, public perceptions of homeless-serving facilities, and public restroom availability in San Diego.
+Gutierrez’s research focuses on the expansion of the police state, the criminalization of homelessness, and community mobilization in response to these actions.
+His current project examines how grassroots organizers work with unhoused neighbors to resist punitive governmental responses to homelessness, particularly encampment sweeps.
+As a Research Assistant at SDSU, Gutierrez has explored service-seeking behaviors of people experiencing homelessness, public perceptions of homeless-serving facilities, and the quality and quantity of public restrooms in San Diego County.
 He serves on the West Adams Neighborhood Council’s Homelessness committee, organizing local homeless-serving programs.
-Gutierrez is a USC Provost Fellow and W.E.B.
-DuBois & Ida B. Wells-Barnett Graduate Scholar.

 Contributions